Recreational Trails Program (RTP)

 - Other Federal Funds: (i.e. other federal grants, funds, federal aid) might be able to be used as match, but you will need to check with the RTP Administrator and the other federal funding source(s) ahead of time.

 A budget form must be submitted with the full grant application to list all the estimated costs (and value of donations) of labor and materials needed for the project.
 If donated labor or donated materials are to be used the value of those donations need to be listed in the budget as line items (as donated labor or donated materials).
 The sum of donations in the budget also be shown as donations in the match summary.

-Project Preparedness: Be ready to start your project by July 1, 2018 (the date anticipated when grant agreements for grants awarded will be fully approved and executed)
+Project Preparedness: Be ready to start your project by June 2019 (the anticipated timing for grant agreements to be fully approved and executed)